 The programme fee covers your application fee, i.e. the cost of us working with you to make sure that your application is submitted to and processed by the US office, to get you placed at your perfect camp!

 It also includes your visa sponsorship, which allows you to work and earn money legally in the US, covers the cost of us producing your DS2019 (certificate of eligibility) and SEVIS receipt.
-It also includes your 90 days of medical insurance.
+It also includes medical insurance for the duration of your time in the USA.

 This can vary greatly depending on the policies in place at the GP surgery where you are registered.
 Ordinarily, costs should not exceed £60, though some practices do charge higher fees.
 If costs at your GP seem excessive, please call out office on 0161 312 3640; we’ll be more than happy to provide recommendations as to how you can bring the cost down.